nstack/stackhut/README.md

  * On OSX, `brew install python3; pip3 install stackhut --user` (or just `pip3 install stackhut --user` if you already have Python 3),
  * On Linux, `pip3 install stackhut --user` (you may need to install Python 3 first - it's installed by default on newer distros).

-_Note_ - StackHut requires [Docker](www.docker.com) to be installed  - on OSX/Windows download [Docker Toolbox](https://www.docker.com/docker-toolbox) and on Linux we recommend using your distro version.

 ### Developer Install

 Want to run the latest code from Git?
 Awesome!
 * clone this repo - `git clone git@github.com:StackHut/stackhut-toolkit.git`
 * `cd stackhut-toolkit`
-* `pip3 install -r ./requirements.txt`
+* `pip3 install -r ./requirements.txt` (Install the dependencies)
 * `python3 ./setup.py develop --user` (you may need to re-run this command occasionally after updating from git)

 ### Follow the tutorial

-An in-depth tutorial showing how to create, call and deploy a simple service can be found in the [user manual](http://docs.stackhut.com/getting_started/tutorial.html).
+An in-depth tutorial showing how to create, call and deploy a simple service can be found in the [User Manual](http://docs.stackhut.com/getting_started/tutorial.html).

 ---